zacharymei/4106-OCR-Project/README.md

 ```
 python BayesOCR.py "your_image"
 ```
-It uses the default dataset in "BayesDataset" folder If you would like to change the dataset folder, run
+It uses the default dataset in "BayesDataset" folder.
+If you would like to change the dataset folder, run
 ```
 python BayesOCR.py "your_image" "dataset_folder"